Preserving Privacy in Personalized Models for Distributed Mobile Services

 Once a general ML model has been trained in the cloud, the next phase personalizes this model for each user using transfer learning.
 The personalization involves using a small amount of training data for each new user to learn a distinct personalized model, $M_P$.
 Since the personal training data contains sensitive private information (e.g., location visits), the training for personalization is executed on the local device rather than the cloud.
 Retaining all private data on local user-owned devices enhances privacy.

 To do so, the general model is downloaded from the cloud to the device and transfer learning is performed on the device using personal training data (e.g., location history of the user).
+Transfer learning-based personalization can be conducted via feature extraction or fine tuning (see Section \ref{sec:tl_personalization}) depending on the nature of the data.
+If the personal training data is sparse, feature extraction should be used to avoid overfitting.
 Note that unlike training the general model which is compute intensive and is performed in the cloud, transfer learning is much less compute intensive and can be performed on devices that are resource constrained \cite{yoon2017efficient}.
 This phase also involves adding privacy preserving enhancements to the LSTM model (as discussed in Section \ref{sec:solution}).